-Unfortunately, no {\bf theoretical analysis} of the various adaptive algorithms exists in the literature.
-The main open question that remained unanswered was whether or not there exists some ``pathological'' request sequence that could force \ARC\ or \CAR\ to perform poorly.
-We settle this open question by showing that \ARC\ is $4N$-competitive and \CAR\ is $21N$-competitive, thus proving that under Sleator and Tarjan's theoretical model, their worst-case behavior is asymptotically optimal, and therefore not much worse than the theoretically optimal \LRU.
-The main challenge in solving these problems is that of carefully designing the potential function for the analysis.
+Unfortunately, no {\bf theoretical analysis} of the adaptive algorithms, \ARC\ and \CAR, exist in the literature.
+The main open question that remained unanswered was whether or not there exist ``pathological'' request sequences that could force \ARC\ or \CAR\ to perform poorly.
+In this document we show that these two algorithms are $O(N)$-competitive, suggesting that they are not much worse than the optimal \LRU.
+We also prove a surprising lower bound on the competitiveness that is larger than $N$.